PolyhedralDev/TerraWiki/pages/guides/installation/Quick-Start-Guide-for-Forge.md

 > This guide is intended for the **Forge** version of Terra.
 See the [Getting Started Page](./Quick-Start-Guide) for
 > guides on other platforms.
-> :warning: The forge version is alpha software, for a more stable experience the [Fabric](./Quick-Start-Guide-for-Fabric) version is recommended ⚠️
+> :warning: The forge version is currently not supported ⚠️

 If you have already installed Terra or already know how to install Forge mods, you can skip to